skip to main content

 Mechatronics Engineering banner

 The combination of electrical and mechanical engineering where students design, build, and program robotic mechanisms.
-Students will apply C++ and Python coding to direct microcontroller parts.
-The class focuses on academic, technical skills, and employability practices.
+Students will apply C++ and Python coding to direct microcontroller systems.
+The class focuses on academic, hands-on technical skills, and employability practices.
 Students will develop personal and professional skills in the classroom that will transfer to the workplace:

-• Hands on Physics and Electromagnetism
+• Hands-on Physics and Electromagnetism

 • AC/DC Electronic Fundamentals